-Ordnance Survey Ireland Shows New Perspectives
+Ordnance Survey Ireland Shows New Perspectives for Workflows

-The Republic of Ireland is leading the way in national geospatial activities within the international mapping arena.
-As of this September, Ordnance Survey Ireland (OSi) is the first national mapping agency in the world with the capability to produce 1:1,000,000 cartographic products and services from its 1:1,000 topographic database in a fully automated flowline.
+The Republic of Ireland is leading the way in the international mapping arena, reports Frédérique Coumans.
+In September 2016, Ordnance Survey Ireland (OSi) became the first national mapping agency in the world with the capability to produce 1:1,000,000 cartographic products and services from its 1:1,000 topographic database in a fully automated flowline.
 OSi has populated a standards-based, object-oriented data model and implemented orchestrated, rule-based production workflows to achieve this result.